Auckland

 Future – 2026

-Space, Silence, and Structure
+Space, Silence and Structure

 Many of your drum parts use space and silence almost as instruments.
 Was that something you pursued consciously, or did it emerge from your listening philosophy?

-Silence as an Active Material
+Using Silence as an Active Material

 This idea extends beyond rhythm into orchestration and composition, where the collection point (often the end of a phrase), becomes the moment that defines the whole.

-This understanding of space as an active material resonates strongly with our own design practice.
-At Malcolm Taylor Design (and architecture too, obviously if you have ever heard me talk about Tension and Release!), our lightshades explore rhythm through shadow and repetition, using pattern and pause to shape how light is experienced within a space.
-Much like Copeland’s approach to music, the effect is not created through excess, but through restraint: allowing absence to heighten presence.
+This understanding of space as an active material resonates strongly with my own design practice.
+At Malcolm Taylor Architecture you have may have heard me talk about Tension and Release, and in the Design area our lightshades explore rhythm through shadow and repetition, using pattern and pause to shape how light is experienced within a space.

 White Space, Negative Space and Anticipation